thaining7/Psychic-Game/README.md

 # Description

-#### Psychic game is a vanilla JavaScript program demonstrating JavaScript basics such as DOM manipulation and a random number generator
+#### Psychic game is a vanilla JavaScript program demonstrating JavaScript basics including DOM manipulation and a random number generator

 # Tech Used